ChrisEke/talkyard-k8s/README.md

 kubectl exec web-546846b96d-f7vfq -- nginx -s reload
 ```
 Changing nginx parameter $host to $http_host has some security implications.
-A better and more permanent solution is to apply an ingress object infront of the web service configured with a proper URL.
+A better and more permanent solution is to apply an ingress object infront of the web service and configure it with a proper URL.